 They have done their job with painstaking efforts despite many violent conflicts that have dotted throughout history.
 Translators have enabled Holy Scriptures like the Bible written in esoteric languages like Latin to be understood by ordinary people by translating them into more common languages without depending on a few elite priests or the members of clergy to explain what they contained.

 Some translators even had to pay with their life for doing it like the famous Bible translators Willaim Tyndale who was arrested and executed in Holland by the king in 1536 for translating the Bible from its original languages into the common vernacular of English.

 Chinese monk Xuanzang is supposed to have translated 74 volumes of Buddhist scriptures originating from India in to Chinese in 645 AD.
 One of the earliest recorded translations of considerable effort in English is perhaps the translation background of the Bible around 1100 AD.

 British translator Constance Garnett made the translating community proud through her brilliant translations of Russian classics including those of Turgenev, Gogol, Tolstoy, Chekhov and Dostoyevski in late 19th century.
 Another famous translator is Gregory Rabassa who has translated many Latin American fictions into English.

 Dr. Arthur Waley is one of the world’s foremost translators of the twentieth century of Chinese and Japanese literature into English.
-More recently Gladys Yang translated many Chinese classics into English over the last 50 years.
+The importance of translation in literature is that more recently Gladys Yang translated many Chinese classics into English over the last 50 years.
 Thus translators have made important contribution over the centuries in dissemination of ideas and information to a larger audience, in shaping of cultures and in a sense helped unite the world.